jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ## TerribleHacks5
 {% include photo.html img="/my-story/pictures/2b/14-1.jpg" size="40%" caption="The parody hackathon.
 I learned how to use Unity here.
 I compiled photos from the event here: <a href='/th5/'>Link</a>" %}

-## Local Hack Day
-{% include photo.html img="/my-story/pictures/2b/15.png" size="40%" caption="I also participated in the University of Waterloo Local Hack Day." %}

 ## Winter 2017 (Work Term 2)
-{% include photo.html img="/my-story/pictures/wt2/surfeasy.png" size="40%" caption="I worked at SurfEasy VPN as a QA Analyst.
+{% include photo.html img="/my-story/pictures/w17/surfeasy.png" size="40%" caption="I worked at SurfEasy VPN as a QA Analyst.
 It is an awesome startup with great culture and talented individuals that believe in their product quality first and foremost.
 I learned about the development cycle of software in a real work setting, worked in a tight knit team on logging and investigating bugs, and coded some of the iOS mobile automation tests during my time there." %}

 It grew in size, got a new office, and expanded their product line, so the company was doing amazingly well, and I was happy to be able to make a meaningful impact to the company during a time of high growth.
 [SurfEasy has since been bought by Symantec](https://www.marketwatch.com/story/symantec-acquires-vpn-provider-surfeasy-2017-11-06)

+{% include photo2.html img1="/my-story/pictures/w17/12.JPG" img2="/my-story/pictures/w17/13.JPG" caption="CN Tower in daytime and night." %}

 ## Hackathons and Hackathons
 I tried to code as much as I could during the term and go to as many hackathons as I could.
+My co-op job didn't have a lot of coding and I wanted to travel when given the opportunity so I attended UoftHacks, QHacks, MHacks9, and HackPrinceton.

-{% include photo2.html img1="/my-story/pictures/wt2/uofthacks.png" img2="/my-story/pictures/wt2/qhacks.png" %}
+{% include photo2.html img1="/my-story/pictures/w17/uofthacks.png" img2="/my-story/pictures/w17/qhacks.png" %}
-{% include photo2.html img1="/my-story/pictures/wt2/mhacks9.png" img2="/my-story/pictures/wt2/hackprinceton.png" %}
+{% include photo2.html img1="/my-story/pictures/w17/mhacks9.png" img2="/my-story/pictures/w17/hackprinceton.png" %}

 There were way too many photos, and it was an amazing experience.
 Mhacks and HackPrinceton were amazing hackathons in the US, and I highly recommend them to anyone.
 I actually didn't even get accepted to HackPrinceton, but I still decided to try to get on the bus to try and work on my programming skills and see Princeton University.
 I went and luckily they let me in (begrudgingly).
 After HackPrinceton, I knew I really liked doing hackathons and creating ideas/projects/solutions through coding.

 Small summary of photos from UofTHacks, QHacks, MHacks9, and HackPrinceton:
-{% include photo2.html img1="/my-story/pictures/wt2/1.png" img2="/my-story/pictures/wt2/2.png" %}

-{% include photo2.html img1="/my-story/pictures/wt2/3.png" img2="/my-story/pictures/wt2/4.png" %}
+{% include photo2.html img1="/my-story/pictures/w17/9.JPG" img2="/my-story/pictures/w17/10.JPG" %}

-{% include photo2.html img1="/my-story/pictures/wt2/5.png" img2="/my-story/pictures/wt2/6.png" %}
+{% include photo2.html img1="/my-story/pictures/w17/11.JPG" img2="/my-story/pictures/w17/4.png" %}

-**Update: I uploaded separate pages for MHacks9 and HackPrinceton2017.
+**Update: I uploaded separate pages for UofTHacks, Qhacks, MHacks9, and HackPrinceton2017.
 Check it out here:**
+<a href="/uofthacks/">UofTHacks</a>
+<a href="/qhacks/">QHacks</a>
 <a href="/mhacks9/">MHacks9</a>
 <a href="/hackprinceton2017/">HackPrinceton2017</a>

 ## Spring 2017

+{% include photo.html img="/my-story/pictures/s17/2.JPG" size="70%" caption="Sunset by the Ion Rail train tracks near campus." %}

 I was back in school after a refreshing co-op experience.
 Unfortunately there aren't many hackathons happening in the summer months.
 Most Canadian hackathons take place in winter and American ones in the Fall.
 I planned on focusing on learning NodeJs and some more web development tools for backend dev.
 I've done mostly QA co-op jobs and I'd like to try to get a dev jobs.